cgwire/kitsu/docs/README.md

   production and dispatch tasks to your team.
 * [Getting Started as an artist](getting-started-artist/README.md): you will find all the information required to access to your task list, share your progress and upload your results.
+ * [Getting Started as a client](getting-started-client/README.md): you will find all the information required to access to your playlists, share your comments and validations.

 ## Tutorials